gyulanemeth/bluefox.email/posts/how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience.md

 * podcast episodes
 * blog updates

 For marketers, this is useful because you can build a newsletter around trusted sources.

-For example, a marketing agency could follow a few industry publications, a few platform blogs, a few customer-relevant sources, and the client’s own blog.
-This process needs filtering and curation.
-Using AI is perfect for that.
+A few industry publications, platform blogs, thought leaders, and your own company blog can be combined into a single curated digest.

 ![](./how-marketers-can-use-ai-powered-newsletters-to-turn-scattered-content-into-an-owned-audience/multiple-rss-feeds-to-newsletter.jpeg)

-Then it could send a weekly digest to clients or prospects.

 Not everything needs to be written from scratch.

 Sometimes the value is in finding the right things and explaining why they matter.

-One practical detail to keep in mind is that RSS feeds are not always structured the same way.
-Some feeds include images in different tags or properties, while others place large chunks of HTML inside the description field.
-A few provide clean summaries, while others include almost the entire article.
-If you are automating newsletter creation, you need to account for these differences by cleaning, normalizing, and extracting the content you actually want to use.

 ## YouTube can make the newsletter richer